mdda/mdda.github.io/_posts/OSS/2014-10-20-directories-in-ipython.md

 python src/xyz.py
 {% endhighlight %}

-These scripts can ```import``` the internal modules straightforwardly, and the base directory for accessing the data will be 'data/'.
+Such scripts can import the internal modules straightforwardly (eg:  ```import Module1```), and the base directory for accessing the data will be ```data/```.

-At the same time, the IPython notebooks are kept in a separate 'notebooks/' directory, which messes up all the paths.
+At the same time, the IPython notebooks are kept in a separate ```notebooks/``` directory, which is what messes up all the paths.

 ### IPython notebook preamble

-Open up an IPython notebook in 'notebooks/', and have the following cell at the start to pull in the modules, and data with the correct relative paths :
+Open up a new IPython notebook in ```notebooks/```, and have the following cell at the start to pull in the modules, and data with the correct relative paths :

 {% highlight python %}
 %pushd